Bernardo Bertolucci: Directorial breakthrough

 Bertolucci initially wished to become a poet like his father.
 With this goal in mind, he attended the Faculty of Modern Literature of the University of Rome from 1958 to 1961, where his film career as an assistant director to Pasolini began.
 Shortly after, Bertolucci left the university without graduating.
 In 1962, at the age of 22, he directed his first feature film, produced by Tonino Cervi with a screenplay by Pasolini, called La commare secca (1962).
 The film is a murder mystery, following a prostitute's homicide.
 Bertolucci uses flashbacks to piece together the crime and the person who committed it.
 The film which shortly followed was his acclaimed Before the Revolution (Prima della rivoluzione, 1964).

 The boom of Italian cinema, which gave Bertolucci his start, slowed in the 1970s as directors were forced to co-produce their films with several of the American, Swedish, French, and German companies and actors due to the effects of the global economic recession on the Italian film industry.
+Bertolucci entered film making already working at a big scale.

+In 1971, film critic for The New Yorker, Pauline Kael called Bertolucci a prodigy.

 Bertolucci caused controversy in 1972 with the film Last Tango in Paris, starring Marlon Brando, Maria Schneider, Jean-Pierre Léaud and Massimo Girotti.
 The film presents Brando's character, Paul, as he copes with his wife's suicide by emotionally and physically dominating a young woman, Jeanne (Schneider).
 The depictions of Schneider, then 19 years old, have been criticized as exploitive.
 In one scene, Paul anally rapes Jeanne using butter as a lubricant.
-The use of butter was not in the script; Bertolucci and Brando had discussed it, but they did not tell Schneider.
+Bertolucci said use of butter was not in the script; Bertolucci and Brando had discussed it, but they did not tell Schneider.
+According to Schneider, the rape scene was not in the script at all.
 She said in 2007 that she had cried "real tears" during the scene and had felt humiliated and "a little raped".
 In 2013 Bertolucci said that he had withheld the information from Schneider to generate a real "reaction of frustration and rage".
 Brando alleged that Bertolucci had wanted the characters to have real sex, but Brando and Schneider both said it was simulated.
 In 2016 Bertolucci released a statement where he clarified that Schneider had known of the violence to be depicted in the scene, but had not been told about the use of butter.